kubecost/poc-common-configurations/psp-disable/README.md

-# Disabling Pod Security Policies
+# Deprecated Pod Security Policies

-Pod Security Policies (PSPs) are deprecated as of Kubernetes 1.21 and are being removed in Kubernetes v1.25.
-The deprecation may cause issues such as pods not spinning up, although  services, deployments, and replicasets are up and running.
-This can be a key indication of issues with PSPs, especially when running on an older version of Kubernetes.
+Pod Security Policies (PSPs) are deprecated as of Kubernetes 1.21 and are removed in Kubernetes v1.25.
+Kubecost no longer supports PSPs.
+If you want to install Kubecost 2.x.x on an older Kubernetes version where PSPs are deprecated but not yet removed, you may use this method for installation.
+Please ensure your PSP configurations are compliant and update your security settings accordingly before PSPs are fully phased out.

 ## Identifying PSP Issues
 If you suspect PSP issues due to pods not launching while other components appear unaffected, you can confirm this by describing your replicasets: